Crghilardi/ForestBiometrics.jl/docs/src/volume_equations/volume_eqs.md

 V = (0.79D^2 - 2D - 4)\frac{L}{16}
 ```

-where V is the Scribner board foot volume, D is the samll end diameter n inches and L is the log length in feet.
+where V is the Scribner board foot volume, D is the small end diameter in inches and L is the log length in feet.

  `decimal_C=true` will return the board feet in the standard Scribner Decimal C lookup table for trees dib >5" and log lengths <20'.
 Oversize logs are calculated using the formula above.